 Another question is how do extrinsic factors, that is ecology, affect adaptation.
 Often when we think of adaptation we model a sudden environmental change that the population has to adapt to.
 However, in the real world environments often change gradually, environments will fluctuate and environmental changes are probably autocorrelated.
 How does adaptation change when the environment changes in different ways?

 I study these questions using both models and experiments.
 Currently my experimental work is focusing on evolution experiments with microbes.
-At the moment the microbe of choice is the filamentous fungus Neurospora crassa.
+At the moment the microbe of choice is the filamentous fungus Neurospora crassa and we are now starting some work with fission yeast as well.
 I think experimental evolution is great for testing different hypotheses about evolution.
-When I have to work large multicellular organisms (i. e. macrobes) I use population and quantitative genetics.
+I also use the methods of population and quantitative genetics.

 Current and past projects